Slava Rabinovich

 Slava Rabinovich (full name Vyacheslav Yevgenyevich Rabinovich; Вячеслав Евгеньевич Рабинович; May 6, 1966, Leningrad – July 5, 2022, Israel) was a Russian and American investment financier, economic and political analyst, internet journalist and columnist.

 Early life and education

 Born on May 6, 1966 in Leningrad to Yevgeny Iosifovich Rabinovich, a violist with the Leningrad Radio Committee's Grand Symphony Orchestra and later the Kirov Theatre Orchestra, and a Russian language teacher.
 His grandfather died during the Siege of Leningrad in early 1942 at age 40.

 From 1983 to 1988, he studied at the Leningrad Electrotechnical Institute of Communications (Radio Engineering Faculty).

 He left the USSR for Rome to obtain refugee status and permission to enter the United States.

 From March to November 1989, he lived and worked in Italy on agricultural farms in Passoscuro, Ladispoli, Cerveteri, Santa Marinella and vineyards in Cerveteri.

-On November 8, 1989, he arrived in New York City.
-Until 1994, he worked at the Young Men's Hebrew Association (YMHA) in New York, then sold electronics.

-From 1994 to 1996, he studied at the New York University Stern School of Business, earning a Master of Business Administration (MBA) degree.

-In 1995, he obtained U.S. citizenship while retaining his Russian citizenship.

 Career

 From 1996 to 2000, he worked at Hermitage Capital Management under William Browder, specializing in investments in the Russian securities market.
 He returned to Russia to work in the company's Moscow office, serving as senior trader and later co-manager of the Hermitage Fund.

 From 2000 to 2001, he was an asset manager at Renaissance Capital.